Retirement blind spots.

 Your DIY (do it yourself) retirement should start with help from someone else.

-In today’s DIY world, it makes sense that you may want to use online tools, calculators, and articles to help you make sense of what you need to do in retirement.
+In today’s DIY world, it makes sense to use online tools, calculators, and articles to help you make sense of what you need to do in retirement.
 It’s good to do your homework, but you don’t have to do it all yourself.
 A trusted financial professional can help you prioritize, think holistically about your retirement, and get you to where you want to be.

-Now that you are aware of the 5 retirement blind spots, it’s a great time to get in touch with a New York Life agent and review your retirement plan.
-Contact us today, and keep your eyes on the road – to retirement!
+Now that you are aware of the five retirement blind spots, it’s a great time to get in touch with a New York Life agent and review your retirement plan.
+Contact us today, and keep your eyes on the road—to retirement!